Occupation Overview – Video Editor

 The career advisor Riley Guide reports a 2.3% annual growth rate in the industry as of 2012.
 The BLS reports in 2014, 24,460 total jobs in the field.
 The presence of readily-available editing software should have no negative impact on editors for film and television.

-Because many companies and entities are striving to provide video content for their websites, skills in video editing will be increasingly valuable in the future.
+Because many companies (such as PR Agencies) and entities are striving to provide video content for their websites, skills in video editing will be increasingly valuable in the future.
 One may be able to find a variety of employment opportunities in a freelance capacity, producing videos for people and companies who need them.

 The video editing field is promising for people who like using software, who have an active visual sense, and who are interested in the visual and pacing elements of television and movies.
 In the foreseeable future, there’s a guarantee that movie, television, and Internet-only programming will be produced.